 84. Indulge in a pastrami sandwich at Katz’s Delicatessen, an iconic Jewish deli known for its larger than life pastrami sandwiches (a NYC bucket list item for any foodie!)

-85. Eat everything on a DIY Food Tour in Little Italy (don’t miss mozzarella and ricotta cheese samples at Di Palo’s Fine Foods, housemade hazelnut gelato from Ferrara Bakery, and chicken parm from Capri) ✓
+85. Eat everything on a DIY Food Tour in Little Italy (don’t miss mozzarella and ricotta cheese samples at Di Palo’s Fine Foods, housemade hazelnut gelato from Ferrara Bakery, and chicken parm from Capri).
+If you wanna ensure you don’t miss out on any of the good stuff, sign up for a Little Italy Italian Food Tasting Tour. ✓

 86. Taste some exotic flavors (like lychee, durian, matcha Oreo, and black sesame, my personal favorite) at The Original Chinatown Ice Cream Factory – everything is made fresh and the shops been around for over 40 years!